-General meetings were held exclusively online during 2021 in pursuance of: (i) Final Provision Eight of Royal Decree-Law 5/2021 of 12 March on extraordinary е

-uppor t business solve usiness solvency in response to the COVID-19 pandemic, amending Royal Decree-Law 34/2020 of 17 November on urgent measures to ncy and the energy sector, and on taxation issues; and (ii) the company's utmost interest in protecting the health of its shareholders, ersons involved in the preparation and holding of general meetings, in view of the health situation prevailing at those times.
+General meetings were held exclusively online during 2021 in pursuance of: (i) Final Provision Eight of Royal Decree-Law 5/2021 of 12 March on extraordinary measures to support business solvency in response to the COVID-19 pandemic, amending Royal Decree-Law 34/2020 of 17 November on urgent measures to support business solvency and the energy sector, and on taxation issues; and (ii) the company's utmost interest in protecting the health of its shareholders, employees and other persons involved in the preparation and holding of general meetings, in view of the health situation prevailing at those times.

-B.5. er there have been any items on the agenda for the general meetings held during the year that was not approved by ders for any reason:
+B.5.
+State whether there have been any items on the agenda for the general meetings held during the year that was not approved by the shareholders for any reason:

-[] Yes

-[\(\)] No

-B.6.
-Are any rest for distance rictions established in the articles of association requiring a minimum number of shares to attend general meetings ovoting? r

-[] Yes
+[] Yes [No

-[\(\)] No

-B.7. er certain decisions other than those established by law, involving an acquisition, disposal, transfer of essential other company or other similar corporate operations must be laid before the general meeting of shareholders for
+- B.6.
+Are any restrictions established in the articles of association requiring a minimum number of shares to attend general meetings or for distance voting? - [] Yes [V] No - B.7.
+State whether certain decisions other than those established by law, involving an acquisition, disposal, transfer of essential assets to another company or other similar corporate operations must be laid before the general meeting of shareholders for approval: - [] Yes [V] No - B.8.
+Indicate the address and access to the company's website and where to find information on corporate governance and other information on general meetings that must be made available to shareholders through the company's website:

-[] Yes

-[٧] No

-B.8.
-Indicate the address and access to the company's website and where to find information on corporate governance and other

-information on general meetings that must be made available to shareholders through the company's website: